-PDF and Postscript versions available: here
+PDF version available: here

 The orientation is primarily ontological, i.e. concerned with the sorts of things whose existence we (or animals or future robots) take for granted both in our perception and in our problem solving and reasoning.
 Exactly how we (and other animals or robots) represent and reason about the sort of ontology described here is a topic for future research, which will have to formalise the ideas and embody them in useful mechanisms.
 Much vagueness is inevitable at this stage and not all questions raised will be answered nor all the conjectures justified.